chakrabar/chakrabar.github.io/_posts/unpublished/2020-06-20-functional-programing-basic-concepts.md

     1. `Lazy evaluation` - expressions not actually executed/evaluated until really required (e.g. using `yield` in `C#` or `generators` in `JavaScript`)
     2. `Pattern matching` - Match object against patterns to control execution flow (example in [C# 8.0](https://docs.microsoft.com/en-us/archive/msdn-magazine/2019/may/csharp-8-0-pattern-matching-in-csharp-8-0))
     3. `Memoization` - keeping result of previous computation in memory, so that they can be used directly rather than recalculating for the same data again and again.
 Realize that, this is only possible becuse of the *"Referential Transparency"* property of pure functions
+    4. `No Mocking` - Mocking is generally seen as a red-flag while testing functional code.
+Because, a pure functions should never need mocking!
+For pure functions, just pass some parameters and check the result, unit testing is breeze!
+If it needs mocking, it's most probably not pure, it accesses something that secretively.

 ### Immutable & persistant data structures